ferrolho/away-at-edinburgh/_posts/2018-04-16-ipab-trip-to-firbush.markdown

 <br>

+It all started in George Square when some friendly Bowbridge Alpacas decided to come and say hello to the Informatics folks.

 <figure>
 	<img src="{{ site.baseurl }}/assets/13-04-2018/alpacas.jpg">
 	<figcaption>
-		It all started in George Square when some friendly Bowbridge Alpacas decided to come and say hello to the Informatics folks.
+		The Bowbridge Alpacas in George Square.
 	</figcaption>
 </figure>

 <figure>
 	<img src="{{ site.baseurl }}/assets/13-04-2018/greeks.jpg">
 	<figcaption>
 		A Chinese, the Greeks, and the Alpacas.
 Try to spot the fake Greek guy.
-From left to right: Theo, (Yan Lei), Evri, and (Wang Jiayi).
+From left to right: Theo, 闫磊 (Yan Lei), Evri, and 王嘉祎 (Wang Jiayi).
 	</figcaption>
 </figure>